Dume district

 Dume district was an administrative unit in Cameroon during the German colonial rule.

 District area

-The district area, which was in the range of today's province of Est, bordered on the west by the Yaoundé district, in the east by the French border.
+The district area, which was in the range of today's province of East Region (Cameroon), bordered on the west by the Yaoundé district, in the east by the French border.
 In the north of the Sanaga River (Lom) formed the boundary against the residency Adamawa, after 1913 residency Ngaoundéré.
 In the western part of the district, the Nyong was the southern border area against the Lomié District.
 In the south, the district also bordered the 1911 newly created district Molundu.

 Population

 The area was inhabited primarily by Bantu peoples, especially Omvang, Makaa and Kaka as well as the Ubangi-speaking Gbaya.
 In the 1909 census, the total population amounted to 97,566 residents.
 Political centers of the indigenous population were Gamane/Bertua (Gbaya), Baturi, Mokbe, Bimba and Beri (Kaka).